postalserver/postal/.github/ISSUE_TEMPLATE/bug_report.md

 ## Additional information/context

 Add any other context about the problem here.
+It is particularily useful to include log extracts (after removing private information).